felixfelicisdgnr/felixfelicisdgnr/README.md

  🌱 I’m currently working as an Android Developer at Verisoft.

- 👀 I’m interested deep learning and Image Processing.
+ 👀 I’m interested Deep Learning and Image Processing.

  👯 I was the Team Lead of Google Developer Student Clubs at Kocaeli University from 2022 to 2023.